 Students must successfully complete all course and program requirements to be eligible to participate in the commencement ceremony.
-Candidates for the Master of Science in Education (MSEd) are required to complete the Application for Graduation form at least 60 days prior to the graduation date.
+Candidates for the Master of Science in Education (MSEd) and Certificate of Advanced Study (CAS) are required to complete the Application for Graduation form at least 60 days prior to the graduation date.
 This form is also available at the Student Service Center.
 The full package of regalia can be ordered and purchased from the AU Bookstore and the actual order can be picked up the week of graduation.